Fast Byzantine Total Order Broadcast: Abstract

 \section{Abstract}

-This paper presents the Byzantine fault-tolerant agreement protocols \tobal and \conal.
-Both algorithms are deterministic, leaderless and signature-free; both assume partial synchrony and at least $\rp{5\faultcount + 1}$ servers, where $\faultcount$ bounds the number of faults.
-The main contribution, \tobal, is a \tob implementation that achieves faster broadcast-to-delivery latency by removing the extra message delay associated with serializing messages through a leader.
-In the ``good case'' where all processes are correct, the network is synchronous, and local clocks are well-synchronized, \tobal delivers client requests in $\rp{2\messagedelay + \betmargin}$ time units, $\messagedelay$ being the message delay and $\betmargin$ an arbitrarily small constant.
-Under the same conditions, state-of-the-art protocols require $3\messagedelay$ time units. \tobal's good-case latency is quasi-optimal, meaning it cannot be improved upon by any finite amount.
-Under the hood, \tobal builds upon \conal, a (Representative) \weakcon implementation whose fast path enables decisions in $\messagedelay$ time units when all correct servers propose the same value. \conal generalizes the existing \weakcon solution Bosco from the $\rp{7\faultcount + 1}$ to the $\rp{5\faultcount + 1}$ setting.
+This paper presents \tobal, the first Byzantine \tob implementation with a broadcast-to-delivery latency of $2\messagedelay + \betmargin$ time units, $\messagedelay$ being the message delay and $\betmargin$ an arbitrarily small constant margin, when all processes are correct, the network is synchronous, hence local clocks are well-synchronized.
+Under the same conditions, state-of-the-art protocols require at least $3\messagedelay$ time units in practical deployments where clients differ from servers.
+We prove \tobal's good-case latency is quasi-optimal, meaning it cannot be improved upon by any finite amount. \tobal is deterministic, leaderless, and signature-free hence quantum-resilient; it assumes partial synchrony and at least $5\faultcount+1$ servers, where $\faultcount$ bounds the number of faults.
+Under the hood, \tobal builds upon \conal, a novel \weakcon implementation with \validity, whose fast path enables decisions in $\messagedelay$ time units when all correct servers propose the same value.